 Clean AirPods (Safely)

-Apple recommends that you not get your AirPods wet, because they aren't officially rated for water-resistance.
-In my experience, the pods are pretty tough — they've handled sweat and a couple of unexpected rainstorms with ease.
-But I wouldn't recommend dousing them in water to get them clean. instead, try these tricks.
+Apple recommends that you not get your AirPods wet, especially not the standard AirPods and AirPods Max, which lack IP-rated water resistance.
+In my experience, the AirPods are pretty tough — they've handled sweat and a couple of unexpected rainstorms with ease.
+But I wouldn't recommend dousing them in water to get them clean.
+Instead, try these tricks, and see our guide on how to clean an AirPods case for caring for your charging case specifically.

 1. Buff the surface with a microfiber cloth.
 These cloths are perfect for keeping your iPhone screen clean, and the same goes for wiping away dust and grime.